Event research Steven Wilson: The Overview Tour

 Wilson performing in 2023 | |

-Background information | |
+| Background information | |

-Born | (1967-11-03) 3 November 1967 (age 57) Kingston upon Thames, London, England |
+| Born | Steven John Wilson (1967-11-03) 3 November 1967 (age 58) Kingston upon Thames, London, England |

-Origin | Hemel Hempstead, Hertfordshire, England |
+| Origin | Hemel Hempstead, Hertfordshire, England |

-Genres | |
+| Genres | |

-Occupations |
+| Occupations |

 |

-Instruments |
+| Instruments |

 |

-Years active | 1980–present |
+| Years active | 1980–present |

-Labels | Virgin Music UK, Kscope |
+| Labels | Virgin Music UK, Kscope |

-Member of | |
+| Member of | |

-Formerly of | |
+| Formerly of | |

-Website | Steven Wilson HQ |
+| Website | Steven Wilson HQ |

-Steven John Wilson (born 3 November 1967) is an English musician.
-He is the founder, guitarist, lead vocalist, and songwriter of the rock band Porcupine Tree, as well as being a member of several other bands, including Blackfield, Storm Corrosion and No-Man.
-He is also a solo artist, having released eight solo albums since his solo debut Insurgentes in 2008.
-In a career spanning more than 30 years, Wilson has made music prolifically and earned critical acclaim.[4]
+Wilson has released eight solo albums since his solo debut, Insurgentes, in 2008.[4]
+In the years following Insurgentes, he released the acclaimed records Grace for Drowning (2011),[5] The Raven That Refused to Sing (And Other Stories) (2013),[6] and Hand.
+Cannot.
+Erase.
+(2015).[7]
+Wilson’s eighth studio album, The Overview, was released on 14 March 2025.[8]
+In a career spanning more than 30 years, Wilson has made music prolifically and earned critical acclaim.[9]
 His honours include six nominations for Grammy Awards: twice with Porcupine Tree, once with his collaborative band Storm Corrosion and three times as a solo artist.
-In 2017, The Daily Telegraph described him as "a resolutely independent artist" and "probably the most successful British artist you've never heard of".[5]
+In 2017, The Daily Telegraph described him as "a resolutely independent artist" and "probably the most successful British artist you've never heard of".[10]

-Wilson is a self-taught composer, producer, audio engineer, guitar and keyboard player, and plays other instruments as needed, including bass guitar, autoharp, hammered dulcimer and flute.
+Wilson is a self-taught composer, producer, audio engineer, guitarist and keyboard player, and plays other instruments as needed, including bass guitar, autoharp, hammered dulcimer and flute.
 His influences and work have encompassed a diverse range of genres including pop, psychedelia, progressive rock and electronic, among others, shifting his musical direction through his albums.[2]
-His concerts incorporate quadraphonic sound and elaborate visuals.[6]
-He has worked with artists such as Elton John,[7] Guns N' Roses,[8] XTC, Opeth, Pendulum, Yes, King Crimson, Fish, Marillion, Black Sabbath,[9] and Anathema, and has built a reputation for his work remixing classic pop and rock records into new stereo, 5.1 and Dolby Atmos versions.
+His concerts incorporate quadraphonic sound and elaborate visuals.[11]
+He has worked with artists such as Elton John,[12] Guns N' Roses,[13] XTC, Opeth, Pendulum, Yes, King Crimson, Fish, Marillion, Black Sabbath,[14] and Anathema, and has built a reputation for his work remixing classic pop and rock records into new stereo, 5.1 and Dolby Atmos versions.

 - ^ "Steven Wilson | Biography, Albums, Streaming Links".
 AllMusic.